-ID 101 Interior Design I ID 260 Business Practices and Procedures ID 103 Interiors: Design Principles for Interior Design ID 104 Interior Design II Industry partner discipline elective [†] 15 ID 105 Interiors: Technical Drawing and TOTAL CREDIT HOURS 30± Drafting TOTAL CREDIT HOURS 304
+ID 101 Interior Design I Ι

+ID 103 Interiors: Design Principles

+ID 104 Interior Design II

+ID 105 Interiors: Technical Drawing and

+Drafting

-- This ID course may not be offered every semester. - Select industry partner discipline electives related to student goals in consultation with program advisers.
-Elective areas may include accounting, architecture, art, building trades, business/management, computer graphics, construction, landscape, law, photography, and other areas as appropriate. - ‡ Up to 12 credits can be waived, with appropriate proof of career success in one of the industry partner disciplines
+This ID course may not be offered every semester.

+Select industry partner discipline electives related to student goals in consultation with program advisers.
+Elective areas may include accounting, architecture, art, building trades, business/management, computer graphics, construction, landscape, law, photography, and other areas as appropriate.

+‡ Up to 12 credits can be waived, with appropriate proof of career success in one of the industry partner disciplines named.